MCResourcePile/addon-project/src/content/wiki/guides/commands.md

 - /hub = /lobby - Teleports player back to Lobby
 - /staff = /mods - Shows staff members online across all servers
 - /tp = /call (player) - Teleport's to player, only available to Observers on Beta
-- /help = /? (command) - Shows the in-game Help menu, but this guide is way more helpful.
+- /help = /? (command) - Shows the in-game Help menu, but this guide is way more helpful
-- /toggle (setting) - Will cycle through different options for the specific setting.
+- /toggle (setting) - Will cycle through different options for the specific setting
+- /enchanments = /listenchant = /lsenchant - Shows all possible enchantments

 #### Lobby Specific Commands